cephaspad/vsts-agent-heroku-docker/README.md

-# vsts-agent-heroku-docker
-Visual Studio Team Services Build and Release Agent for Heroku with Docker
+# Visual Studio Team Services Build and Release Agent for Heroku with Docker

 ## Usage
 1. Create new heroku app